 How Much is the Average Raise in America?

+There are many factors that impact an employee’s salary increase.
 Your occupation, the industry you work in, the type of raise you’re entitled to receive, and whether you are getting a promotion or changing jobs all can make a difference.

 Once you’re aware of what you could expect from a raise, you can successfully position yourself to get an above-average one.